 Write the full version once, on a platform you own.
 Then adapt it for everywhere else.

 A 2,000-word blog post becomes a 200-word LinkedIn post with a link.
 That becomes a tweet thread.
 Maybe a YouTube video.
+Maybe a newsletter edition.
 The blog post is the canonical source; everything else is distribution.
 If any platform disappears tomorrow, you haven’t lost anything.

 FAQ